Cony Party / Ordeal Weekend Information

 In Tahosa Lodge, we call our Ordeal Weekends or Induction Weekends “Cony Parties”.
 The mascot or “totem” of Tahosa Lodge is a Cony (also known as a pika, these tiny little mammals make their homes in the rocky crevices of the tundra, living at elevations of 11,000 feet or more.
 These charismatic inhabitants of the western mountain landscape are small, usually between 6-8 inches and weighing around 4-6 ounces) and we’re putting on a great weekend for you, thus the term “Cony Party” was born.
 Recently elected candidates must attend a Cony Party to complete their induction into our order.

-COST: The weekend costs $45, which covers your 2018 OA dues, the cost of the weekend (camping fee, food, insurance) and all of your new member materials (OA Sash, lodge pocket flap, OA pocket ribbon, and OA handbook).
+COST: The weekend costs $45 for the Ordeal Candidate, which covers your 2018 OA dues, the cost of the weekend (camping fee, food, insurance) and all of your new member materials (OA Sash, lodge pocket flap, OA pocket ribbon, and OA handbook).
 Day of registration is not available.
-If you missed the registration deadline or have questions, please email email@example.com
+If you have any questions or missed the registration deadline a pay at the door option is available, please email firstname.lastname@example.org

 IMPORTANT MEDICAL INFORMATION: When you register, download the BSA Annual Health and Medical Record Form and the Over the Counter Medication Form.
 Bring these forms (with signatures) as well as a front and back copy of your family health insurance card with you to check in.
 Bring all medications you are currently taking.
 All medications must be checked in to the medic for the weekend.
 Our medical team will be onsite all weekend.
 We keep health forms on file for a year.
 Do Not Bring your original health form, you won’t get it back.